How Should I Dispose of Belviq Pills?

 When medications are flushed down a toilet or drain, they enter the wastewater treatment system, which cleans up the water.
 Unfortunately, many of these treatment systems are not designed to remove medications.

 No. Eisai Inc. voluntarily recalled Belviq from the U.S. market in February 2020.
 The FDA requested that Eisai pull Belviq after a 5-year clinical trial found an increased risk of cancer among its patients.

 The Drug Enforcement Administration (DEA) has scheduled lorcaserin, the active ingredient in Belviq, as a controlled substance under the Controlled Substance Act (CSA).
 According to the DEA, abuse of lorcaserin may lead to limited physical dependence or psychological dependence relative to the drugs or other substances in Schedule III.
 Based on these findings, the Administrator of the DEA concludes that lorcaserin warrants control in Schedule IV of the CSA (21 U.S.C.
 812(b)(4)).

 - Why was Belviq Taken Off the Market?

 See all related dangerous drug lawsuits our attorneys have covered.

 Get a Free Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers focusing on plaintiffs' representation in lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers focusing on plaintiffs' representation in lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one got cancer after taking Belviq, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.